WhitakerLab/scona/CONTRIBUTING.md

 * [![request](https://img.shields.io/badge/-request-fbca04.svg)][link_request] These issues are asking for features (or anything else) to be added to the project.

-    If you have a good idea and would like to see it implemented in the scona project please open a new issue and add in as much detail as possible.
+    If you have a good idea and would like to see it implemented in the scona project, please open a new issue and add in as much detail as possible.

     Please try to make sure that your feature is distinct from any others that have already been requested or implemented.
-    If you find one that's similar but there are subtle differences please reference the other request in your issue.
+    If you find one that's similar, but there are subtle differences, please reference the other request in your issue.

 ## Make a change

 Once you've identified one of the issues above that you feel you can contribute to, you're ready to make a change to the project repository! :tada::smiley:

-1. First, describe what you're planning to do as a comment to the issue, (and this might mean making a new issue).
+1. First, describe what you're planning to do as a comment on the issue, (and this might mean making a new issue).

     Check in with one of the scona development team to ensure you aren't overlapping with work that's currently underway and that everyone is on the same page with the goal of the work you're going to carry out.